econoalchemist/COLDCARD-BlackBox/02_BlackBox.md

  <img width="450" src="assets/BB48.jpg">
 </p>

-Now that the sound treatment is satisfactory, the BlockBox is ready to be installed in its permanant locaton.
+Now that the sound treatment is satisfactory, the BlockBox is ready to be installed in its permanent location.
 But first there needs to be a way to connect it to power and Ethernet.

 ## Electrical and Ethernet
 Each BlackBox ships with a coupling to run the cables through for the customer to install themselves.
 There is no way to know which side of the BlackBox the customer is going to need the cables to pass through, so it is better if the customer just drills the hole in the side of the BlackBox with a hole saw where they need it.

 There are many different ways this can be configured.
 In this demonstration, an Antminer S19j Pro 110Th miner was used for the final install.
 These miners require two outlets.
 The outlets were installed inside the BlackBox in this case.
 Then the power was ran to the box using water-tight conduit.
 You may not want to install your outlets inside the BlackBox and may prefer to have them installed on a wall near by so that the wiring doesn't have to be un-done in order to move the BlackBox.

 In this demonstration, two additional holes for 1/4" bolts were drilled into a water-tight conduit box.
-These holes linned up with an in-door conduit box which was mounted on the inside of the BlackBox, directy opposite from the water-tight conduit box.
+These holes lined up with an in-door conduit box which was mounted on the inside of the BlackBox, directly opposite from the water-tight conduit box.
 Then a gasket was made using some cork material to go behind the water-tight junction box, on the outside of the BlackBox.

 <p align="center">
  <img src="assets/BB52.jpg">
  <img src="assets/BB53.jpg">
 </p>

 Using a hole saw, a 3/4" hole was drilled into the side of the BlackBox, then the 1/4" hole locations were marked on either side of it and then drilled out as well.
-Then using the 1/4" bolts to hold the water-tight conduit box in place, the in-door conduit box was linned up on the inside of the BlackBox and then the nuts were tightened down to secure both junction boxes, pinning the wall of the BlackBox inbetween.
+Then using the 1/4" bolts to hold the water-tight conduit box in place, the in-door conduit box was lined up on the inside of the BlackBox and then the nuts were tightened down to secure both junction boxes, pinning the wall of the BlackBox in between.

 <p align="center">
  <img src="assets/BB57.jpg">